lat-pulldown/otlab/pages/index.md

 ### 1. Getting Started
 #### 1.1.
 Prerequisites
 - This setup guide is for macOS (Apple Silicon).
-- Also works with intel macbooks and Windows PC (Each commands may be different).
+- Also works with Intel Macs and Windows PC (Each commands may be different).

 #### 1.2.
 Install [Python](https://www.python.org/downloads/)
 #### 1.3.
 Clone [Github Repo](https://github.com/lat-pulldown/otlab)
 ```